alchemy-fullstack-js-fall-2018/array-methods/LAB.md

 If the second `initialValue` parameter is not supplied, the first function call should be the first item as the `accumulator`, and the second array item as the `item`.

-Any holes in the array should be skipped (don't call the callback function).
+Any holes in the `List` should be skipped (don't call the callback function).

 Returns the final accumulator value.